On intertwined polynomials: Semiconjuagacies and Julia sets

-For the sake of completeness, we provide a full proof of this result in the special case where $\deg A_1$ divides $\deg A_2$ (Theorem \ref{be}), which is sufficient to prove Theorem \ref{j+} and several other results from polynomial dynamics needed below.
+For the sake of completeness, we provide a full proof of result of \cite{p1} in the special case where $\deg A_1$ divides $\deg A_2$ (Theorem \ref{be}), which is sufficient to prove Theorem \ref{j+} and several other results from polynomial dynamics needed below.
 In the proof, we follow the ideas of \cite{p1}, with appropriate simplifications arising from this special case.
 For simplicity, we assume that the compact sets involved are infinite.
-For generalizations of Theorem \ref{be}, we refer the reader to \cite{p1}.
-Note that these generalizations concern only polynomials; extensions to rational functions are not known.

 We recall that, for a given compact set $K \subset \C$, a monic polynomial $P(z) \in \C[z]$ of degree $n > 0$ is called the $n$th polynomial of least deviation from zero if

 for any monic polynomial $Q(z) \in \C[z]$ of degree $n$, where